 Hotel photography in a COVID-conscious world

-Hotel photography must adopt a ‘new normal’ as the hospitality and tourism industries recover from the effects of COVID-19.
+Hotel photography is adopting a ‘new normal’ as the hospitality and tourism industries recover from the effects of COVID-19.
 As people begin to travel more, hotels need to demonstrate that they understand the concerns of travellers – and hotel photography is at the core of this messaging.
 An excellent visual story is the only thing that will grab the attention of potential guests, and now is the time to review your hotel imagery to show a safe and clean environment in which guests can relax and escape the concerns that have affected their lives for months.

 Hoteliers can often be blind to their own properties, so I have always advised hotel owners to look at their hotel websites objectively and ask themselves the classic questions: “Does this venue look appealing?
 Would I stay there?
 Would I recommend this hotel to a close friend or family member based on the imagery?”
 But now I encourage you to ask an additional question: “Does this hotel look safe?”

 Checking which images appear in an online image search of your hotel is also essential – if the top results are picture of crowed pools and buffets, it would be wise to eliminate them with a vision of the ‘new normal’ expected by guests.

 There are countless tips for perfecting hotel photography in the times of COVID, but for anyone auditing their image gallery right now, here are my top ten photos to remove from your website, and top ten to highlight: